TK's Reviews

 Taste

-I’d heard three things about the Railway: it’s a gentleman’s bar (betting across the street), the place is lovely, and the Guinness is class.
-Old school Bundoran (next door to the legendary, long-closed Brennan’s).
-Gorgeous flavor.
+I’d heard three things about the Railway: it’s a gentleman’s bar, the room is lovely, and the Guinness is class.
+Old-school Bundoran (next door to the legendary, long-closed Brennan’s).
+Class landlady.
+Glorious flavor.
+Fine pour.
+Favorite in town.

 4.2